MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-point-in-time-restore.md

 Going forward, the Lifecycle Services team will work to improve point-in-time restore by leveraging the restore history of deleted databases.
 This will allow continual restore back to the same point-in-time for scenarios such as destructive testing.
 This will be fixed in an upcoming release of LCS.

 ### Restore is denied for environments running Platform update 3 or earlier
 The restore database process cannot be completed if the environment is running Platform update 3 or earlier.
-For more information, see the list of currently supported Platform Updates.
+For more information, see the list of currently supported Platform updates.